pilgrimbeart/synth/docs/source/introduction.rst

  * *aws*: A client which can write into an AWS-IoT account

 Clients are plug-ins, loaded by name, so you can add your own client just by defining its class in the synth/clients directory.

+For the DevicePilot client, find your DevicePilot access key as follows:

+    1. Log on to your DevicePilot account
+    2. Click Settings / My User and find your key in the API Key section

+For the AWS client, you can create an AWS access key as follows:

+    * Log on to your AWS account
+    * Click IAM / Users / <username>
+    * In the Security tab, click “Create Access Key”

 Scenarios
 ---------